Best Chicago Attractions for Families

-When our family moved to the Chicago area ten years ago, we were pleasantly surprised by the wealth of kid-friendly activities the city has to offer.
+When our family moved to the Chicago area thirteen years ago, we were pleasantly surprised by the wealth of kid-friendly activities the city has to offer.
 Chicago almost feels like a city built with children’s entertainment in mind.
 From the Lincoln Park Zoo to the Museum of Science and Industry, the city offers destinations for children of all ages, which makes it a perfect destination for a family getaway.
 Here’s what we think are the best Chicago attractions for families.

 Want to save money on Chicago attractions?
-Try City Pass Save up to 53% on Chicago’s 5 best attractions with CityPASS.
-Shop Now!
+Try City Pass Save up to 49% on Chicago’s 5 best attractions with CityPASS.
+Click here to get yours!

 2. Skydeck at Willis Tower